 How to prepare for GMAT and CAT simultaneously?
-(GMAT Focus Edition)
+Check Now

 Once you decided to pursue MBA, the next immediate question is which entrance exam to give.
 Which exam among CAT and GMAT should I choose?
 How to take both CAT and GMAT?
 How to prepare for GMAT and CAT together?
 Will CAT prep be helpful in my GMAT prep - or - Will GMAT prep be helpful in the CAT prep?
 Is GMAT preparation enough for CAT? etc, etc - These are the most frequently asked questions by a lot of MBA aspirants.
 One can prepare for both these exams simultaneously and preparation for one exam helps the other.
 This article will look at how can one prepare for both GMAT and CAT exams together.